hoffmann-g/t2-alest2/README.md

 - Python for generating the box catalogs
 - PyDot for rendering the visual representation

-# Author
+# Authors

+Endrew Soares
-Guilherme Hoffmann Batistti dos Santos
+Guilherme Hoffmann

 [LinkedIn Profile](https://www.linkedin.com/in/hoffmann-g/)